Network Consultancies Business License in Dubai: Cost and Requirements

 Enterprise demand for network design, optimisation, and managed connectivity services is rising sharply across the GCC as organisations upgrade legacy infrastructure and adopt cloud-first architectures.
 Free zone licensing at Dubai South enables investors to capitalise on this demand while benefiting from 100% foreign ownership, full profit repatriation, and a zero withholding tax environment, advantages that are simply not available through mainland commercial registration in many other jurisdictions.

 Activity Code 6202.96 encompasses advisory, design, and consultancy services relating to computer and telecommunications networks.
-Licence holders may provide expert guidance on network architecture, infrastructure planning, performance optimisation, and connectivity strategy to clients across industries.
+License holders may provide expert guidance on network architecture, infrastructure planning, performance optimisation, and connectivity strategy to clients across industries.
 The scope is broad enough to serve both enterprise clients requiring bespoke network design and smaller organisations seeking periodic advisory support.

-Under a Business Licence in the ICT category at Dubai South Business Hub Free Zone, permitted activities centre on consultancy and advisory work rather than the physical installation or retail of network hardware.
-Licence holders are not authorised to operate as a telecommunications carrier or resell licensed spectrum.
+Under a Business License in the ICT category at Dubai South Business Hub Free Zone, permitted activities centre on consultancy and advisory work rather than the physical installation or retail of network hardware.
+License holders are not authorised to operate as a telecommunications carrier or resell licensed spectrum.
 Where activities extend into managed services involving network infrastructure operation, additional approvals from the Telecommunications and Digital Government Regulatory Authority (TDRA) may be required.

-This licence suits a wide range of applicant profiles, including independent network architects seeking a compliant UAE base, SME IT consultancies expanding into the Gulf market, and multinational ICT firms establishing a regional hub to serve GCC clients from a tax-efficient free zone structure.
+This license suits a wide range of applicant profiles, including independent network architects seeking a compliant UAE base, SME IT consultancies expanding into the Gulf market, and multinational ICT firms establishing a regional hub to serve GCC clients from a tax-efficient free zone structure.

-Licence Type and Category at a Glance
+License Type and Category at a Glance

 Additional cost components to budget for include: